Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Data

 \section{Data}

 As we want to compute number densities and stellar mass functions, it is crucial that we probe a large area of JWST imaging.
 To do this, we use a combination of publicly available JWST fields.
+These correspond to the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey \citep[CANDELS,][]{Grogin2011, Koekemoer2011} fields.
 We use the Cosmic Epochs Early Release Survey \citep[CEERS, DD-ERS 1345][]{Finkelstein2025}, Public Release IMaging for Extragalactic Research \citep[PRIMER, GO 1837][]{Dunlop2021, Donnan2024}, and the JWST Advanced Deep Extragalactic Survey \citep[JADES, GTO 1180, 1181, 1210, 1287, 1215][]{Eisenstein2023, Rieke2023}.
 This consists of multiband imaging in EGS, UDS, COSMOS, GOODS-S and GOODS-N \citep[][]{Giavalisco2004, Grogin2011, Koekemoer2011}.
 The idea behind this is that we are more robust to cosmic variance using a combination of different fields from different regions of the sky.
-This culminates in a combined total area of $\rm 816.9\; cMpc^3$.
-We use the photometric data from the DJA \citep{Valentino2023, Heintz2025}\footnote{https://dawn-cph.github.io/dja/index.html} which was processed with \textsc{GRIZLI} \citep{Brammer2023}.
+This culminates in a combined total area of $\rm 816.9\; arcmin^2$.

+We use the photometric data from the DAWN JWST Archive \citep[DJA][]{Valentino2023, Heintz2025}\footnote{https://dawn-cph.github.io/dja/index.html} a publicly available repository of reduced JWST imaging and spectroscopy.
+The photometric data was processed with the \textsc{GRIZLI} \citep{Brammer2023} code.
 See \citet{Valentino2023} for more details about the data reduction and photometric extraction process.

-For our colour selection with \eazy\ \citep{Brammer2008} we use all available photometric data.
+For our colour selection with \eazy\ \citep{Brammer2008} we use all available photometric data including HST, NIRCam and MIRI data.
 For SED modelling with \pipes \citep{Carnall2018} we use all available JWST data (both NIRCam and, where available, MIRI).
 We use the corrected 2nd aperture flux values, corresponding to an aperture of 0.7\arcsec~in diameter.
-In this work, we use a \citet{Kroupa2001} IMF.
-We note that the simulations use a \citet{Chabrier2003} IMF, but that the difference between the two is minor and less than the errors in obtaining stellar masses and SFRs from photometric SED modelling.
-We use \citet{PlanckCollaboration2020} cosmology throughout.
+These follow the standard DJA format \citep[see][for details]{Valentino2023} hence are not PSF-matched, but have been shown to provide accurate stellar population properties for high-z quiescent galaxies in \citet{Ito2025b}.
+In this work, we use a \citet{Kroupa2001} IMF \footnote{We note that the simulations use a \citet{Chabrier2003} IMF, but that the difference between the two is minor and less than the errors in obtaining stellar masses and SFRs from photometric SED modelling.} and \citet{PlanckCollaboration2020} cosmology throughout.